 It will be beneficial to create content for each product you offer.

-Go through each insurance category and subcategory and identify policies your customers might be interested in.
+Go through each insurance policy category and subcategory, identify the policies your customers might be most interested in, and start there.

 Piece 1: Liability